 Why has the limit been raised?

-The limit increase is a response to significant gains in home values that occurred during 2017.
-According to FHFA, house prices increased 6.8 percent on average over the last four quarters.
-Therefore, the baseline maximum conforming loan limit will increase by the same percentage.
-In most counties across the country, the 2018 maximum conforming loan limit for a single-family home is $453,100.
-That’s an increase of $29,000 from the 2017 baseline limit of $424,100.
+The limit increase is a response to significant gains in home values that occurred during 2018.
+According to the FHFA U.S. House Price Index report, home prices rose in every state between Q3 2017 and Q3 2018, increasing an average of 6.9 percent.* As home prices rise, the maximum loan limit needs to rise so homebuyers can borrow enough to cover the cost of their new home purchase.
+Raising the conforming loan limits for mortgages purchased by Fannie Mae and Freddie Mac reflects the continuing recovery of the U.S. housing market.
+In most counties across the country, the 2019 maximum conforming loan limit for a single-family home is $484,350.
+That’s an increase of $31,250 from the 2018 baseline limit of $453,100.

 What it means in high-cost areas

 High-cost areas are counties in which 115 percent of the local median home value exceeds the baseline conforming loan limit.
 In Colorado, that includes Boulder, Denver, Broomfield, Jefferson, Arapahoe, Douglas and Adams counties.
 In these areas, the loan limit is established as a multiple of the area median home value, while a “ceiling” of that limit is set at 150 percent of the baseline loan limit.
-That means the new ceiling loan limit in most high-cost areas for one-unit properties will be $679,650.
+Because median home values generally increased in high-cost areas in 2018, the ceiling loan limit in most high-cost areas for one-unit properties is raised to $726,525 for 2019 (or 150 percent of $484,350).
 Read on to see the limits in the Colorado counties we serve.

 What it means for borrowers